juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 _footer: Taken from [Gutierrez, P., & Gérardy, J. Y. (2017).
 "Causal Inference and Uplift Modelling: A Review of the Literature"](https://proceedings.mlr.press/v67/gutierrez17a/gutierrez17a.pdf)
 -->

-# Uplift Metrics: Uplift Plot
+# Uplift Metrics: Uplift Curve

 *We can generalize the cumulative gain chart for each observation of the test set:*